Eyeless in Gaza (band): 1983-1987: shift towards pop

 By the time of the "New Risen" single (released in May 1983) and its parent album Rust Red September (July 1983), Eyeless in Gaza had become concerned that their initial uncompromising stance had "alienated a lot of people" and had begun to make concessions towards a more pop-oriented direction.
-Bates would begin to adopt a gentler singing style as part of this, explaining thirteen years later that "when people begun to listen, I realised that I was able to... play music, live as I wanted to.
-A part of my anger and of my frustration vanished.
-The whole way I used to convey it died … I wanted to find another way to express myself, a softer way.
-There were really some clinical reasons that forced me to stop to sing as I did on the three first Eyeless albums.
-Howling, screaming, stretching my voice.
-Constantly singing so, I woke up one morning with blood in my mouth and the doctor told me to stop singing in such a way.
-I had to find another way of singing.
-So, naturally, there is also a physical reason.
-But the two things are working together."
+Bates would begin to adopt a gentler singing style as part of this, and physical aspects of his earlier singing style was another reason for this.
 More of this new approach was evident on the 1984 EP Sun Bursts In, which brought comparisons to contemporary pop optimist Howard Jones (as well as an unlikely Single of the Week accolade from Joe Leeway of Thompson Twins).

-For their 1985 single "Welcome Now" the band employed Aztec Camera's drummer Dave Ruffy: this song would in turn appear on the final album of the band's early years, 1986's Back from the Rains, for which former Sinatras/In Embrace drummer Joby Palmer was recruited, as was Bates' longtime girlfriend Elizabeth S. (who served as backing singer).
+For their 1985 single "Welcome Now" the band employed Aztec Camera's drummer Dave Ruffy: this song would in turn appear on the final album of the band's early years, 1986's Back From the Rains, for which former Sinatras/In Embrace drummer Joby Palmer was recruited, as was Bates' longtime girlfriend Elizabeth S. (who served as backing singer).
 In the same year, the band acquired a manager for the first time and toured with Depeche Mode., but in spite of this opportunity and the band's embracing of the option of a pop career, no major label deal emerged.